Trump Names Former AG Matthew Whitaker as US Ambassador to NATO

 So far, Whitaker has not publicly commented on Trump’s announcement.

-Since leaving office, Whitaker has frequently appeared on Fox News, giving his opinions on the many of legal issues Trump had faced since he left the White House in early 2021.
+Since leaving office, Whitaker has frequently appeared on Fox News, giving his opinions on the many legal issues Trump has faced since he left the White House in early 2021.

 About two weeks ago, he told Fox News that he believes Trump should be granted a “clean slate” from his legal cases, following Trump’s election win on Nov.
 5.

-In that segment, he also responded to questions on whether he would serve as Trump’s attorney general.
-However, Trump last week named former Rep. Matt Gaetz (R-Fla.) to be his attorney general, although some Republican senators have signaled in media interviews that Gaetz’s nomination may turn into a protracted, uphill battle for Trump to get him nominated.
+He was also asked in that segment whether he might serve as Trump’s attorney general.
+However, Trump last week named former Rep. Matt Gaetz (R-Fla.) to be his attorney general, although some Republican senators have signaled in media interviews that Gaetz’s nomination may turn into a protracted, uphill battle.

-Earlier this week, Whitaker wrote on X that “weaponization of the” Department of Justice will be “rooted out once and for all” under Trump.
+Earlier this week, Whitaker wrote on social media platform X that “weaponization of the” Department of Justice will be “rooted out once and for all” under Trump.

 As ambassador to NATO, also known as the U.S. permanent representative to NATO, Whitaker will be tasked with advancing the United States’ foreign policy interests within the 32-member military alliance.